Performance Trade-offs of High Order Meshless Approximation on Distributed Memory Systems: Methods

 This problem has Dirichelt boundary conditions, but we can also solve the same problem with mixed boundary conditions by solving the problem on only $1/2^d$ of the original volume on a cubic domain with a side length of $1/2$ and choosing the derivative at the boundary that is in the interior of the original domain as $\bm{g} = \bm{0}$.
 For example, for $d = 2$ we only solve the problem in one quadrant and set the Neumann boundary condition at the sides that lie inside the original square.

-There are many superior methods that can be used to solve the given problem, but the Jacobi method was chosen for its simplicity, as its role is simply to gauge the accuracy of the spatial approximation.
-It iteratively improves the solution at each node in the interior of the domain from step $n$ to step $n + 1$ as
+There are many superior methods that can be used to solve the given problem, but the Jacobi method~\cite{Press2007} was chosen for its simplicity, as its role is simply to gauge the accuracy of the underlying spatial derivative approximation.
+Edge node communication times are proportional for any method using RBF-FD approximation of the same order of accuracy, making these results generalizable.
+The method iteratively improves the solution at each node in the interior of the domain from step $n$ to step $n + 1$ as

 where $\Delta t$ is limited by the stability condition \cite{Press2007}

 where $h$ is the node spacing.
 This condition is derived for regularly distributed nodes and can only serve as a guideline for our irregular distribution.
 Empirically, we found that $\Delta t = 0.3\ccfl$ is reliably stable, but still of the order of the maximum stable step, which depends on the randomly generated discretisation.